cleanflight/blackbox-tools/Readme.md

 can drag and drop your log files onto `blackbox_decode` and they'll all be decoded.
 Please note that you shouldn't discard the original ".TXT" file, because it is required as input for other tools like the PNG image renderer.

+If your log file contains GPS data then a ".gpx" file will also be produced.
+This file can be opened in Google Earth or some other GPS mapping software for analysis.
+This feature is experimental.

 Use the `--help` option to show more details:

 ```text